Caskey (rapper)

+Brandon Robert Caskey (born August 28, 1992), better known by the mononym Caskey, is an American rapper from Winter Springs, Florida.
+After years of independent releases, Caskey signed with Birdman's Cash Money Records, an imprint of Republic Records in August 2012 and made his first mainstream appearance on the label's compilation album, Rich Gang (2013).
+He was notably the first and only Caucasian rapper to be signed to the label.

+As a solo artist, he gained his furthest attention for his 2015 mixtape Black Sheep 2, which was met with critical praise.
+He parted ways with Cash Money in 2020 and released the collaborative album Yelawolf Black Sheep with Alabama rapper Yelawolf the following year.
+Since departing the label, he has released four independent studio albums.

 Early life

-At a young age, Caskey would listen to heavy metal as he was into instrumentation.
+At a young age, Caskey would listen to heavy metal.
 However, his older sister got him interested in rap groups such as N.W.A, and Three 6 Mafia in his elementary school years.
 Shortly after, he started listening to rappers such as Nas, Eminem, and Dead Prez heavily.

 Musical career

 2010–2012: Beginnings and signing with Cash Money

 Throughout his childhood, Caskey would write other genres of music, and eventually began writing raps in his sophomore year at Winter Springs High School.
 Then in his early years, he released two underground mixtapes, Blowin' Out My Mind Vol. 1 and The Intangibles.
-While recording his third official mixtape Homegrown Vol. 1 he linked up with Orlando area producers The Avengerz.
-Ever since then, The Avengerz formed a significant part of the production side of his music.
+While recording his third official mixtape Homegrown he linked up with Orlando, Florida-based production team The Avengerz.
 A few weeks prior to its release he was in a motorcycle accident, where he suffered pinched nerves in his left arm.
-On April 20, 2011 Caskey released Homegrown Vol. 1 as a free download.
+On April 20, 2011, Caskey released Homegrown as a free download.

-In August 2012, Caskey released his fourth official mixtape titled No Complaints featuring production primarily by The Avengerz.
+In August 2012, Caskey released his fourth official mixtape titled No Complaints, which was produced by The Avengerz.
 The mixtape would be heard by Cash Money Records producer DJ Nasty, who would pass it on to CEO Birdman.
 Upon hearing it and meeting with Caskey, Birdman said he immediately knew he was a star.
-In early August 2012, Cash Money Records released a video of Caskey officially signing to Cash Money.
-In the video they also revealed his debut studio album would be released in 2013.
-Not only did he sign a recording contract, but also a publishing, marketing and merchandising deal with Money Mack Music and Cash Money Marketing LLC respectively.
-Upon signing he said "I’ve wanted to be a performer my whole life, so signing with Cash Money Records and having this platform to release my music has been a dream.
+In early August 2012, Cash Money Records released a video of Caskey officially signing to the label.
+The video also revealed that his debut studio album would be released in the following year.
+Upon signing he said: "I’ve wanted to be a performer my whole life, so signing with Cash Money Records and having this platform to release my music has been a dream.
 I greatly respect Birdman, Slim and the YMCMB family.
 I look forward to making the city of Orlando, my fans and my label proud."
 To celebrate he released "Cash Money Records 100 Bars" on September 13.